FreddyDoesIT/Stock-Trade-Simulator/README.md

 # Stock-Trade-Simulator

 This repository is set for clarification.
 The codes are set to private as requested by professor in NEU.
 It is open as requested.
+Send me a message :)